What Is Gum Boil: [Causes, Treatment, and Prevention]

 Bumps or sores can be truly uncomfortable, especially when they occur in your mouth.
 Gum boils, also referred to as a type of dental abscess, commonly affect individuals across the United States.
 In fact, according to research done in 2005, 1 per every 2600 Americans were admitted to hospitals for dental infection.

 Gum boils are an indication of a bacterial infection.
-In this article we will discuss all that you need to know about gum boils, including what they are, how to prevent them, and how they are treated.
+In this article we will discuss all that you need to know about gum boils, including what they are, how to prevent them, and how is gum disease treated?

 What Are Gum Boils?